-In this example, the domain is divided into a 10×10 grid of 100 cells, each of size 0.1×0.1 .
-Since we have a uniform grid, given the coordinates of an object, it is easy to calculate the cell that it falls under in O(1) time.
-Each cell contains two lists that are identified as full and part (see Figure 1).
-The full (part) list of a cell contains pointers to all the queries that fully (partially) cover the cell.
 The choice of data structures for the full and part lists is critical for performance.
-We implemented these lists as dynamic-arrays3 rather than lists which improve performance by roughly 40% due to the achieved clustering.
+We implemented these lists as dynamic arrays rather than lists.
+A dynamic array is a standard data structure for arrays whose size can be adjusted dynamically.
+Using dynamic arrays instead of lists improves the performance by roughly 40%.

 An analytical solution for the appropriate choice of grid size is presented in Section 3.4.
-As will be seen in the experimental section, this simple one-level Grid index outperforms all other structures for uniform as well as skewed data.
-However, for the case of highly skewed data (e.g. roughly half the queries fall within one cell), the full and part lists grow too large.
-Such situations are easily handled by switching to a two-tier Grid.
-If any of the lists grows beyond a threshold value, the grid index converts to a directory grid and a few secondary grids, see Figure 2.
+As will be seen in the experimental section, this simple one-level grid index outperforms all other structures for uniform as well as skewed data.
+However, for the case of highly skewed data (e.g. roughly half the queries fall within one cell), the full and part grow too large.
+Such situations are easily handled by switching to a two-tier grid.
+If any of the lists grows beyond a threshold value, the grid index converts to a directory grid and a few secondary grids.
 The directory grid is used to determine which secondary grid to use.
 Each directory grid cell points to a secondary grid.
 The secondary grid is used in the same way as the one-level grid.
-While this idea of generating an extra layer can be applied as many times as is necessitated by the data distribution, three or more layers is unlikely to lead to a better performance in practice.
+While this idea of generating an extra layer can be applied as many times as is necessitated by the data distribution, it is unlikely in practice.
 Consider for example, that the domain of interest represents a 1000-kilometer by 1000-kilometer region.
-With a 1000×1000 grid, a cell of the two-tier grid corresponds a square of side 1 meter - it is very unlikely that there will be very many objects or queries in such a small region in practice.
+With a 1000 x 1000 grid, a cell of the two-tier grid corresponds a square of side 1 meter - it is very unlikely that there will be very many objects or queries in such a small region in practice.